The Boy and the Beast poster

 The First Threshold at 30 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This reveals the protagonist's commitment to Ren makes the conscious choice to become Kyuta and train under Kumatetsu, committing to the path of the warrior despite their mutual antagonism., moving from reaction to action.

 At 60 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat Kumatetsu defeats Iōzen in the grand tournament through the strength Kyuta gave him, achieving false victory - but Kyuta discovers the portal to Shibuya and his human past., fundamentally raising what's at risk.
+The analysis reveals that this crucial beat Kumatetsu defeats Iōzen in the grand tournament through the strength Kyuta gave him, achieving false victory - but Kyuta discovers the portal to Shibuya and his human past., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 95 minutes initiates the final act resolution at 79% of the runtime.
 Kumatetsu reincarnates as a sword in Kyuta's heart, literally becoming the strength within him.
 Kyuta accepts both his human and beast world identities, synthesizing his complete self., demonstrating the transformation achieved throughout the journey.